DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 + Using heap API's for externally allocated memory

-Using using a set of malloc heap API's is the recommended way to use externally allocated memory in DPDK.
+Using a set of malloc heap API's is the recommended way to use externally allocated memory in DPDK.
 In this way, support for externally allocated memory is implemented through overloading the socket ID - externally allocated heaps will have socket ID's that would be considered invalid under normal